kmfd/9TVs/README.md

 Start button does nothing currently.

-It should be fine to only include some of the URL parameters
+It is fine to only include some of the URL parameters.

 # Example Playlist